What Is The Difference Between Lbs And Kg

 Q: Why do some countries use pounds while others use kilograms?

 A: The use of pounds (imperial system) and kilograms (metric system) is largely due to historical and political reasons.
-The metric system was designed for simplicity and universality, while the imperial system has roots in older measurement systems.
+On the flip side, the metric system was designed for simplicity and universality, while the imperial system has roots in older measurement systems.
 Countries like the United States continue to use the imperial system for historical reasons and cultural preference, while most other countries have adopted the metric system.

 Q: How accurate are online lbs to kg converters?